JanWilczek/wolf-sound-blog/_posts/programming-in-general/2022-12-14-adc22-highlights.md

 It will still take time to implement this standard in full on all OSs but it's coming.

-For me personally,it was great to hear that the MIDI 2.0 standard is extensible, i.e., (hopefully) future-proof.
+For me personally, it was great to hear that the MIDI 2.0 standard is extensible, i.e., (hopefully) future-proof.

 ## Accessibility